Skip to main content

 Review Committee

-Review committee members were nominated by the Hollings research program leaders.
-Awardee decisions will be made based on a number of metrics including, but not limited to, impact factor and citation count.
+Review committee members are nominated by Hollings research program leaders.
+Awardee decisions are made based on various metrics including, but not limited to, impact factor and citation count.

-• Cancer Biology and Immunology: Joe Delaney, Ph.D., and Leonardo Ferreira, Ph.D.
+• Cancer Biology & Immunology: Joe Delaney, Ph.D., and Leonardo Ferreira, Ph.D.

 • Cancer Prevention & Control: Erin McClure, Ph.D., and Kalyani Sonawane, Ph.D.